mrcjkb/rustaceanvim/README.md

 you need a plugin such as [`nvim-cmp`](https://github.com/hrsh7th/nvim-cmp) and a LSP completion source like [`cmp-nvim-lsp`](https://github.com/hrsh7th/cmp-nvim-lsp), or you may use [`blink.cmp`](https://github.com/saghen/blink.cmp).
-This plugin will automatically register the necessary client capabilities if you have either `cmp-nvim-lsp` or `blink.cmp` installed.

 #### I'm having issues with (auto)completion